geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But as the vessel sinks, the torrent's roar
 Dies in the distance, and is heard no more,
 While down the sad abyss, long, deep, and dark,
-With added swiftness still descends the bark ;
+With added swiftness still descends the bark;
 At length they reach the ground, Maria springs
 From her frail seat, yet still to Ariel clings,
 While through the narrow path of damp and gloom